fortyninemaps/karta/README.md

 --------------------------------------------

-*Karta* contains a collection of loosely-related Python modules for performing lightweight geospatial data analysis. *Karta* replicates the functionality of GDAL, OGR, and GSTAT in some cases, but does so in a minimal package with few dependencies, and attempts to solve problems in ways that would be considered 'pythonic'.
-Although these other packages may have advantages in performance or capability, *Karta* is designed to be portable require as little extra software infrastructure as possible.
+*Karta* contains a collection of loosely-related Python modules for performing geospatial data analysis. *Karta* attempts to solve problems in ways that might be considered 'pythonic'.
+To this end, it provides a simple and clean API and close interoperability with numpy.
+The *Karta* package is a simple ecosystem of modules for dealing with vector and raster data.

-*Karta* should be considered a work in progress.
-No assurances are provided about results derived using it.
+Goals of *Karta* include providing a simple, lightweight, and fast set of spatially-inclined tools. *Karta* should be considered a work in progress.

 **Curently working on:**
 - better projection handling